gnomidion/Bottleworld/README.md

 1. Clone the project repository to your local machine.
 2. Navigate to the repository: `cd bottleworld`.
 3. Run `python setup.py` to check your environment setup and configure it as needed.
 4. Update the environment variables in `.env` with your OpenAI API Keys.
 You can obtain an OpenAI API key [here](https://beta.openai.com/signup/).
-Adding API keys for optional services will enable the use of other tools.
+Adding API it keys for optional services will enable the use of other tools.
 5. Launch the simulation by running `poetry run world`.
 6. For cost-effective simulation, use `poetry run world --turbo`.
 This will use gpt3.5-turbo for all LLM calls, which is significantly cheaper but may yield lesser quality results.